writethedocs/www/docs/conf/atlantic/2024/example-proposal.rst

 Help your audience think: "Oh yes, this talk could help me when I do X in my work!"

 Avoid walls of text.
 We recommend that you limit your proposal to a maximum of 300 words.
-If your proposal is accepted, this is what the audience will see in the program when they preview your talk.

 Who and Why
 -----------

+**This is where you should tell the selection committee why they should pick the talk described in the abstract.
+Not public.**

 Use this opportunity to show the selection committee that you empathize with your audience.
 Help them think: "Oh yes, this talk could help me when I do X in my work!"